kht321/meralion/README.md

   code-switched speech.
 Unless device/SNR distributions are perfectly balanced we anticipate similar gaps; adjusted analyses will help identify whether the cause is demographic, device, or environment.
-- **Backdoor:** Clean-label, low-energy triggers are likely to succeed during PEFT without strong regularisation, underscoring the need for guardrails once baseline robustness/fairness numbers are in place.

 ---